GregoryHue/GregoryHue/README.md

 I teach myself throught personal projects.
 Here's a non-exhaustive list of them, ordered by the largest project to the smallest:

 - [**JamnikWebsite**](https://github.com/GregoryHue/JamnikWebsite) - Website for a Slovenian woodworking company.
 Using React, Vite, Django, PostgreSQL, Bash.
-A test version is deployed [here](https://mizarstvo-jamnik-test.xyz) on DigitalOcean with an Ubuntu VM.
 The repository is private for security reasons.
 Almost finished. [https://jw-test-deployment.xyz/home](https://jw-test-deployment.xyz/home)
 - [**Lyric Frequency**](https://github.com/GregoryHue/lyric-frequency) - Web interface that lets you search for an album and displays the occurrence of each word in the album.
 Using Python, Django, Scrapy, HTMLX, Supabase.
 Educational purpose.
 Finished. [https://lyric-frequency-edsapofefq-od.a.run.app/](https://lyric-frequency-edsapofefq-od.a.run.app/)
 - [**DuckOrCat**](https://github.com/GregoryHue/DuckOrCat) - Machine Learning model.
 It classifies pictures between Cats and Ducks.
 It also contains a Scrapy project to create a dataset and a Flask project to use the model in real condition.
 Using Python, Jupyter, Tensorflow, Flask, Scrapy.
 Educational purpose.
 Finished.
-- **UterEabs** - Food distribution plateform similar to Uber Eats.
-Using VueJS, Express, MongoDB, MySQL, Docker.
-Rework in progress, see *QuackSnack*.
-Unfinished and archived.
 - **QuackSnack**([front](https://github.com/QuackSnack/QuackSnackFront) & [back](https://github.com/QuackSnack/QuackSnackBack)) - Food distribution plateform.
 Using React, Django, PostgreSQL.
 Educational purpose.
 Unfinished.
 - [**PySudokuSolver**](https://github.com/GregoryHue/PySudokuSolver) - Program to solve Sudokus of various difficulties.
 Using Python.
 Educational purpose.
 Finished.
 - [**EncodeTextImage**](https://github.com/GregoryHue/EncodeTextImage) - Program to turn a text into an image and vice-versa.
 Using Python.
 Educational purpose.
 Finished.
-- **SearchPatterns** - Program to search patterns in a CSV file.
-Using C. Educational purpose.
-Unfinished an archived.

 ## Things I'm planning to learn/work on:

 - CI/CD
+- Finish a big educational project that I started eyars ago: a service similar to Uber Eats

 ## Contact me